seank3058/portfolio/README.md

 - Doubt-Avoidance Tendency
   - Illustrated with credit card industry data (American Express, Visa, Mastercard)
   - Applied **linear regression** to examine the relationship between cards-in-force, transaction volumes, and pretax income
-  - Showed why common assumptions about Amex's superior scaling (due to closed-loop network) are false
+  - Showed how common assumptions about Amex's superior scaling (due to closed-loop network) are false
 - Data Processing & Feature Engineering
   - Merged CSV datasets with pandas for insurance and credit card companies
   - Engineered features such as percentage growth rates